enricchust/AI-database-enrichment/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or inquiries, please contact [Enric Chust](mailto:your-email@example.com).
+For any questions or inquiries, please contact [Enric Chust].